makersacademy/chitter-challenge/README.md

 **Primary programming language:** *Ruby*

 **Other programming languages:** *HTML*

+**Web application framework:** *Sinatra*.
+Sinatra is a free and open source software web application library and domain-specific language written in Ruby.

 **Unit testing framework:** *RSpec* is a Behaviour Driven Development for Ruby, run from the command line.